Our youngest daughter Avie has been on more flights and trips than we can count.

 - You don't have to struggle under the weight of your baby (so true when they are older and weight more!)

 - You won't get as sweaty - hot destinations + baby carrier = sweaty combination for both you and your baby.

-Another popular stroller for travel purposes, is this Summer Infant 3DLite.
-It also folds up really small, it is only 13 lbs, and has a multi-position recline for nap time.
+Another popular stroller for travel purposes, is this GP Pockit+ Stroller.
+This is a great option for older babies from 6 months +.
+It also folds up really small (you can pop it in the overhead locked), it is only 9.5 lbs, and has a recline for nap time.

 b) Baby Carriers

 Baby carriers are brilliant and again we always take one along.

 Here are the reasons why we love them: